 Comprehensive, complete, and current database

 The NCC Food and Nutrient Database serves as the source of food composition information in the program.
-This database includes over 18,000 foods of which about 7,500 are brand name products.
+This database includes about 19,000 foods of which 7,500 are brand name products.
 Ingredient choices and preparation methods provide more than 160,000 food variants.
-Values for 174 nutrients, nutrient ratios and other food components are generated from the database.
+Values for 178 nutrients, nutrient ratios and other food components are generated from the database.
 Also, food group assignments (pdf) are provided.
 The database is updated annually to reflect marketplace changes and new analytic data.

 Streamlined data entry and food coding